-CDLI is responding to a desire for ongoing community development learning opportunities and mutual support expressed by those working to strengthen Calgary’s community.
+CDLI is responding to a desire for ongoing community development learning opportunities and mutual support expressed by those working to strengthen Calgary’s communities.

-A 2012 feasibility study commissioned by The United Way of Calgary and Area, The City of Calgary, Community and Neighbourhood Services; Family and Community Support Services (FCSS) and The Calgary Foundation found that the most effective way to become a successful community builder is through learning in action.
+A 2012 feasibility study commissioned by The United Way of Calgary and Area, The City of Calgary, Community and Neighbourhood Services, Family and Community Support Services (FCSS), and The Calgary Foundation found that the most effective way to become a successful community builder is through learning in action.
 Building on this interest, a number of engaged community partners have been working to create opportunities to learn together through an action/reflection approach and build on what is already working in supporting Calgary communities.
-CDLI is a learning opportunity for these community builders:

 Who we are

-CDLI participants are residents, community leaders, practitioners, funders and educators.
-CDLI embraces diverse participation across neighbourhoods, communities of interest such as ethno-cultural and faith-based communities, and other kinds of organizations.
-We invite you to participate in CDLI according to your interests, availability and capacity.
+CDLI members are residents, community leaders, practitioners, funders, and educators.
+CDLI embraces diverse participation across communities of place, communities of identity, such as ethno-cultural and faith-based communities, and communities of interest.
+We invite you to participate in CDLI according to your interests, availability, and capacity.

 current CDLI STEWARDS